Spitting Up in Infants Treatment

 The following feeding techniques may help with spitting up:

 - Burp the infant frequently (after every 1-2 ounces) to prevent the build-up of air in the stomach.

 - Feed slower or use a smaller bottle nipple to allow the stomach contents more time to empty into the intestines.

 - Be careful not to feed too much at a time and to stop feeding when the infant seems full.

 - Thickening the milk with cereal is also an option.

 - Keep the infant upright after feeding for at least 30 to 45 minutes.
 This allows gravity to help prevent the stomach contents from coming up.

-Occasionally, the spitting up may be so frequent that the infant may not gain weight appropriately.
-This is much more concerning and may require specific tests and more aggressive treatment.
-If the testing confirms gastroesophageal reflux , the treatment may include careful feeding techniques and possibly medications.
+Occasionally, in more serious cases, the spitting up may be so frequent that the infant may not gain weight appropriately.
+This may require specific tests and more aggressive treatment.
+If the testing confirms gastroesophageal reflux, a condition in which stomach acids rise into the esophagus, treatment may include medication.